tmthrgd/jekyll-plugins/README.md

 Custom plugins for the Jekyll static site generator.

+## filehash.rb

+filehash.rb generates a SHA1 hex digest for a given file.

+It has no dependencies.

 ## h1kramdown.rb

 h1kramdown.rb patches `Kramdown::Converter::Html.convert_header` so that it inserts an empty `a` element as the first child of h[1..6] elements, with href pointing to the id of the h[1..6] element.
 It can be styled with the selector `h[1..6] > a:first-child:empty`.